Gillibrand to deliver keynote speech at anti-Israel event

 Rachel Frommer of the Washington Free Beacon reports that Sen. Kirsten Gillibrand is scheduled to give the keynote address at an upcoming “social justice” conference funded by, and featuring high profile supporters of, the anti-Israel boycott, divestment, and sanctions movement (BDS).
 The conference, Frommer notes, is co-sponsored by the Open Society Foundations, founded and funded by prominent left-wing billionaire George Soros.
 One of that organization’s objectives is to erode Israel’s status as a democracy on the world stage, according to internal emails leaked last year.

-The conference Gillibrand will kick off features a who’s-who Israel-hating speakers.
+The conference Gillibrand will kick off features a who’s-who Of Israel-hating speakers.
 Among them are Alicia Garza, Opal Tometi, and Linda Sarsour.
 Regarding Garza, Frommer writes:

 [She] has defended the Movement for Black Lives platform‘s inclusion of a pro-BDS policy, and both [she and Tometi] have been outspoken about their condemnation of Israel on social media.